New group formed to help Tennessee with flood readiness

 "We have a flood or two, or three, every year," Harrison said.

-Madison County Mayor Jimmy Harris said his community in west Tennessee experienced major flooding in 2010, and that development and construction have impacted watersheds and the ground's ability to absorb rainfall.
+Madison County Mayor Jimmy Harris said that his community in west Tennessee experienced major flooding in 2010, and that development and construction have impacted watersheds and the ground's ability to absorb rainfall.
 He said that because each region is different, a statewide effort is needed for preventive planning, especially for small communities that may not have previously had to deal the problem.

 "Each area is on its own trying to tackle these issues," Harrison said.
 "A collective statewide effort will be more beneficial to the whole.
 And I think Flood Ready is a movement that's getting started to try to get enough communities involved that we can talk to the state."